 Pembroke Arch, which connects the East and West wings, is a popular campus landmark and houses a College dance studio.
-The Arch attic was renovated in Summer 1998 to add ten upperclass rooms to Pembroke East.
+The Arch attic was renovated in Summer 1998 to add ten upperclass rooms to Pembroke East which serve as the Perry House hall group.
 This new floor has its own bathroom, pantry and study lounge, and spectacular views of the campus.

 Perry House, purchased by the College in 1962, was originally used as "Spanish House."
 Today, it serves as the Black Cultural Center and residence.

 Upperclasswomen interested in living at Perry must be members of Sisterhood, BACaSO, or Mujeres and must submit applications during Room Draw each Spring.
 Residence in the house is offered to a student based on her participation in the cultural organization(s) of which she is a member, service to the community, and commitment to the goals and responsibilities of co-operative house living.
 The house is equipped with a full kitchen, so Perry residents may choose not to purchase a College board plan.

 Radnor, completed in 1887, was the first residence hall designed by Cope and Stewardson.
 Bryn Mawr's smallest "traditional" residence, Radnor is conveniently located next door to the Campus Center, Cafe, and Bookshop.